Trump Impeachment Results: See How Each Senator Voted In President’s Acquittal

 The impeachment of President Donald Trump has come to a conclusion, ending in a seemingly inevitable acquittal, mostly along party lines, as reported by The Inquisitr.

-The 100-member upper house of the United States legislature voted for acquittal on the two articles of impeachment — abuse of power and obstruction of congress — by a margin of 52-48 on the first article of impeachment and 53-47 on the second.
+The 100-member upper house of the United States legislature voted for acquittal on the two articles of impeachment — abuse of power and obstruction of Congress — by a margin of 52-48 on the former and 53-47 on the latter.

-Sen. Mitt Romney of Utah notably broke from his Republican colleagues, voting in favor of Trump’s conviction on article one — abuse of power — after signaling his intention to do so in a measure speech earlier today.
-Romney voted for Trump’s acquittal on the second article of impeachment, obstruction of congress.
-In the speech, Romney recalled the oath he took “before God, to exercise impartial justice” and outlined his belief that Trump’s actions did indeed meet the standards of high crimes and misdemeanors.
-He noted that he expects to face disapproval as a result of his vote, that he will be “vehemently denounced.”
+Sen. Mitt Romney of Utah notably broke from his Republican colleagues, voting in favor of Trump’s conviction on article one — abuse of power — after signaling his intention to do so in a measured speech earlier on Wednesday.
+Romney voted for Trump’s acquittal on the second article of impeachment, obstruction of Congress.

+In his speech, Romney recalled the oath he took “before God, to exercise impartial justice” and outlined his belief that Trump’s actions did indeed meet the standards of high crimes and misdemeanors.
+He noted that he expects to face disapproval as a result of his vote and that he will be “vehemently denounced.”

 “I’m sure to hear abuse from the president and his supporters.
 Does anyone seriously believe that I would consent to these consequences other than from an inescapable conviction that my oath before God demanded of me?”
 Romney asked.